jinmingjian/sde/README.md

 Given the Swift's ABI is not stable, you need to build this tool if you want to use SDE.
 Go to [sourcekite](https://github.com/jinmingjian/sourcekite) for further instructions.

+TIPS: still given the Swift's ABI is not stable, you may find the hover help or code completion do not show right infos as before after you upgrade the Swift toolchain.
+This is because the SourceKit library you linked with the [sourcekite](https://github.com/jinmingjian/sourcekite) tool can not understand the sources/binaries of your project.
+Rebuild your project and restart vscode.

 If the release broken your current experience or just you do not like to upgrade but accidently do a upgrade, you could do a qucik downgrade like this: